bikeshaving/crank/website/documents/index.md

 It starts with the question: if components are defined with functions, why can’t they be defined with async functions and generator functions as well?

-The result is a framework where you spend less time writing “framework integrations” and more time writing vanilla JavaScript.

 ## Three Reasons to choose Crank

 ### Reason #1: It’s declarative

-Crank works with JSX, an HTML-like syntax extension to JavaScript.
-It uses battle-tested virtual DOM algorithms to manage DOM nodes and stateful components, so you can perfomantly re-render JSX-like text declaratively.
+Crank works with JSX, an HTML-like syntax extension to JavaScript, so you can write templates directly in your modules.
+It uses battle-tested virtual DOM algorithms to manage both DOM nodes and stateful components.

 ```jsx live
 import {renderer} from "@b9g/crank@beta/dom";